 Table 14.
-Domestic Legal System for DIPA conservation and Management in Russia, China and Mongolia
+Domestic Legal System for DIPA Conservation and Management in Russia, China and Mongolia

-Russia Environmental Protection Act Wildlife Law Federal Law on Special Protected Natural Areas (1995) Federal Law on Hunting and Preservation of Hunting Resources (2009) Federal Law on Fisheries and Conservation of Aquatic Biological Resources (2004) Land Code (esp. for Ch.
-17 on Special Protected Natural Areas) Forest Code (esp. for Ch.
-17 on land use of SPNAs) Water Code (esp. for Art.
-66 on specially protected water body) Code of administrative violations (esp. for Ch.
-8 on violations in Protected Areas) Criminal Code of the Federation (esp. for Art.
-258-262 on Redbook listed species) Mongolia Law on Environmental Protection (1995/2002) Law on Protected Area Law on Environmental Impact Assessments (1998/2012) Law on land (1994/2005) Law on Land Fees Law on Disaster Protection Law on Water (2012) Law on Prohibition of Exploration and Extraction of Mineral Resources in the head water and forest zone at (2009) Law on water pollution payment (2012) Law on fiora protection (1996) Recommendation of National Security Council of Mongolia (2010) National Biodiversity Action Plan of Mongolia (1996) National Water program China Wildlife Protection Law Law of Fishery Law of Grassland Law of Water Land Management Law Environmental Protection Law Regulation on Nature Reserve (1994) Regulation on Protected Areas (promulgated by the State Council) Regulation on Hulun Lake NNR (adopted by People's Congress of Inner Mongolia, 2016) Protocols and Specific measures for the habitat protection (by Hulunhu NNR)
+Russia Environmental Protection Act Wildlife Law Federal Law on Special Protected Natural Areas (1995) Federal Law on Hunting and Preservation of Hunting Resources (2009) Federal Law on Fisheries and Conservation of Aquatic Biological Resources (2004) Land Code (esp.
+Ch.
+17 on Special Protected Natural Areas) Forest Code (esp.
+Art.
+66 on specially protected water body) Code of administrative violations (esp.
+Ch.
+8 on violations in Protected Areas) Criminal Code of the Federation (esp.
+Art.
+258-262 on Redbook listed species) Mongolia - Law on Environmental Protection (1995/2002) - Law on Protected Area - Law on Environmental Impact Assessments (1998/2012) - Law on land (1994/2005) - Law on Land Fees - Law on Disaster Protection - Law on Water (2012) - Law on Prohibition of Exploration and Extraction of Mineral Resources in the head water and forest zone areas (2009) - Law on Water Pollution Payment (2012) - Law on Mineral Resources - Law on Flora Protection (1996) - Recommendation of National Security Council of Mongolia (2010) - National Biodiversity Action Plan of Mongolia (1996) - National Water program China Wildlife Protection Law Law of Fishery Law of Grassland Law of Water Land Management Law Environmental Protection Law Regulation on Nature Reserve (1994) Regulation on Protected Areas (promulgated by the State Council) Regulation on Hulun Lake NNR (adopted by People's Congress of Inner Mongolia, 2016) Protocols and Specific measures for the habitat protection (by Hulunhu NNR)

-5.2-3 Domestic governance of Daursky State Nature Biosphere Reserve of Russia: Cooperation and achievement between the State Nature Reserve and local governments
+5.2-3 Domestic governance of the Daursky State Nature Biosphere Reserve of Russia: Cooperation and achievement between the State Nature Reserve and local governments

 The Russian government designated the Dauria as a protected area in 1982.
-At that time, only the water portion of the Torey Lakes and the Tsasucheysky Pine Forest were included as "Tsasuchaysko-Toreiysky Federal Refuge", which are now the core area of Daursky Nature Reserve.
+At that time, only the water portion of the Torey Lakes and the Tsasucheysky Pine Forest were included as "Tsasuchaysko-Toreiysky Federal Refuge", which are now the core area of the Daursky Nature Reserve.
 The area was then designated as a "Special Protected Nature Areas", the highest level for protected areas, in 1987 to protect its unique wetlands, steppes and forest ecosystem.
-Currently, Daursky Nature
+Currently, the Daursky

-Reserve is comprised of a core area with 45,765 ha and a buffer zone of 173,201 ha.
+Nature Reserve is comprised of a core area with 45,765 ha and a buffer zone of 173,201 ha.
 The buffer zone includes "Tsasucheysky Bor (a forest ecosystem, designated in 1987)" and "Valley of Dzeren Nature (designated in 2011)", and both are now designated as "Federal Nature Refuges".
 The Daursky Nature Reserve Management Office is responsible for the conservation and management of the core area and two Federal Nature Refuges in the buffer zone.